-[To access our featured pass, expand this page by clicking the photo, the title or the green READ MORE button]
+[To access the pass page, expand this pade by clicking on the photo, the title or the green READ MORE button]

-[To access the featured pass of the week, expand this page by clicking on the title, photo or green READ MORE button]
+[To access the pass page, expand this page by clicking on the photo, the title or the green READ MORE button]

-[To access the pass page links, expand this page by clicking the photo, the title or the green READ MORE button]
+[To access the pass page link, expand this page by clicking on the photo, the title or the green READ MORE button]

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.